 The Master of Arts in Psychology program guides students through in-depth exploration of the discipline.
 At the core of the program is the "generalist model", a conceptual framework that emphasizes foundational study of theories and research methods, and factors related to human behavior including lifespan development, social and cultural diversity, assessment, personality and psychopathology.
 It is not considered a terminal degree in the field, but rather prepares graduates to enter doctoral and other graduate studies and supports the development of knowledge and skills that may promote the graduate's career advancement.

-In addition to the institutional and degree-level learning outcomes objectives, the M.A. in Psychology requires the following specific learning outcomes of its graduates.
-Graduates in this degree program will be able to:
+In addition to the University's institutional and degree-level learning outcome objectives, the M.A. in Psychology degree requires the following program-specific learning outcomes of its graduates.